patildarshan-13/patildarshan-13/README.md

 ###

-<p align="left">Final-year Computer Engineering student with strong foundations in software development, data structures, and object-oriented programming.
+<p align="left">Computer Engineering graduate with strong foundations in software development, data structures, and object-oriented programming.
 Hands-on experience with Java and Python through academic and self-driven projects, with an interest in backend development and building scalable, reliable software systems.</p>

 ###